wbamberg/idl-reference/docs/nsINavHistoryContainerResultNode.md

 Look for a node in the container by some of its details.
 Does not search
 closed containers.

-@param aURI
-       the node's uri attribute value
-@param aTime
-       the node's time attribute value.
-@param aItemId
-       the node's itemId attribute value.
-@param aRecursive
-       whether or not to search recursively.

 @throws NS_ERROR_NOT_AVAILABLE if this container is closed.
-@return a result node that matches the given details if any, null
-        otherwise.

 #### Parameters ####